andy-tomkinson/japanimaniacs/_posts/2018-09-24-hiroshima.markdown

 ![stadium]({{site.baseurl}}assets/File101.jpg){:class="img-responsive"}

 This mall is not meant for English speakers.
-We go up and up and up in search of an outdoor shop.
+We go up and up and up in search of an outdoors shop.
 The sales assistant knows a few words in English.
 There are many awkward moments in our conversation.
 She apologises, I apologise.
 Most sales can be tax free if you bring your passport.
 If you bring your passport.

 My favourite range of shoes: